 Coinsurance: A percentage (for example, 25 percent) of the cost of a drug that you pay as your share of each prescription.

 Copayment: A set amount (for example, $25) that you pay as your share of each prescription.

 Coverage: The amount your plan pays toward your drug costs.

-Coverage gap (doughnut hole): The gap between initial and catastrophic coverage, a period in which you pay 100 percent of your prescription costs if you have no additional drug coverage.
+Coverage gap (doughnut hole): The gap between initial and catastrophic coverage, a period in which you used to be required to pay 100 percent of your prescription costs if you have no additional drug coverage.
 However, from 2011 onward a provision of the 2010 Affordable Care Act began to narrow the coverage gap.
-In 2013 you will receive discounts of 52.5 percent on your brand-name drugs in the gap and a 21 percent discount for generic drugs.
+In 2013 you will receive discounts of 52.5 percent on your brand-name drugs in the gap and a 28 percent discount for generic drugs.
 Over time these discounts will grow larger until, by 2020 you’ll pay no more than 25 percent of the cost of any drugs in the gap.
 You fall into the gap if and when your total drug costs rise above a certain amount in the year.

 Coverage restrictions: Your plan requires you to ask its permission before it will cover certain drugs.
 Restrictions include prior authorization, quantity limits, and step therapy.

 Creditable coverage: Drug coverage offered by others that is considered at least as good as standard Medicare coverage.
 If you have creditable drug coverage (for example, from an employer or union plan, or veterans or military retiree benefits) you do not need to join Part D, but it’s wise to check that your coverage is creditable.

 Deductible: The amount you pay each year before coverage kicks in.